q8888620002/Group-Attribution-for-Diffusion-Models/unconditional_generation/README.md

 This README provides instructions for training **unconditional** diffusion models, including methods such as **retraining (exact unlearning)** and **sparsified unlearning**.
 Please follow these steps to reproduce our results:

-1. **Train a Full Model** - Train the diffusion model on the original dataset.
+1. Train the diffusion model on the original dataset.
-2. **Prune the Full Model** - Apply pruning and fine-tune it on the original dataset.
+2. Apply pruning and fine-tune it on the original dataset.
-3. **Sparsified Fine-Tuning** - Load the pruned model and fine-tune it on the **removal** or **remaining** distribution.
+3. Load the pruned model and fine-tune (sFT) it on the **removal** or **remaining** distribution.
-4. **Compute Model Behavior** - Compute corresponding model behavior for both unlearned and retrained models.
+4. Compute corresponding model behavior for both unlearned and retrained models.
-5. **Retrain with Data Model Distribution** - Train models using the data model distribution and compute their behavior.
+5. For validation, train models using the datamodel distribution and compute their behavior.
-6. **Compute LDS (Likelihood Difference Score)**  - Measure the performance of unlearning using LDS.
+6. Measure the performance of unlearning using linear datamodel score (LDS).

 ## 1. Training a Diffusion Model from Scratch with a removal distribution